andrew-surrena/vehicle_builder/README.md

 Now, you can run the application by running the line:
 ```
-node index.js
+npm run start
 ```

-Answer the prompts provided to complete your professional README.md file.
+Answer the prompts provided to create a new vehicle or select from a pre-loaded list of existing vehicles of which you can perform actions on.

 ### Access video demo: